 Raeren Tower

-Raeren Tower was built in the early 15th century as a rectangular moated tower house.
-In the beginning it was the main seat of a fief which included Raeren Castle.
-At a later date Raeren Castle separated itself to become a neighboring fief.
+The Raeren Tower was built in the early 15th century as a rectangular moated tower house.
+Initially, it served as the main seat of a fief that included Raeren Castle.
+Later, Raeren Castle became a separate neighboring fief.

-From 1473 until 1679 Raeren Tower was owned by the Schwartzenberg family.
-Then it went to the Bertolf de Belven family through marriage.
-It changed hands several times again until 1776 when it was bought again by a member of the Schwartzenberg family.
-This time they kept it until 1841 when it was sold again.
-Several owners followed each other until 1917, when it was bought by the Blank family.
+From 1473 to 1679, the tower was owned by the Schwartzenberg family.
+It then passed to the Bertolf de Belven family through marriage.
+The property changed hands several times until 1776, when a member of the Schwartzenberg family repurchased it.
+They kept it until 1841, when it was sold again.
+Various owners followed until 1917, when the Blank family bought it.

-During the 18th century Raeren Tower underwent several modifications; the old small rectangular windows were replaced by the present segmental arched windows and the original wooden drawbridge was replaced by a double arched stone bridge.
+During the 18th century, the Raeren Tower underwent several modifications: the old, small rectangular windows were replaced with the current segmental-arched windows, and a double-arched stone bridge replaced the original wooden drawbridge.

-At present Raeren Tower is privately inhabited and can not be visited.
-Must be a cool house.
+Today, the Raeren Tower is privately inhabited and is not open to the public.
+It must be a cool house.

 Gallery